-Department Chair: 2010-present
+Department Chair: 2010-2016

 His research interests include nonlinear and hysteretic behavior of magnetic materials; magnetoelasticity, magnetostriction, and magnetomechanical effects; development of novel magnetic materials; and applications of magnetic measurements to nondestructive evaluation.
-He has authored more than 500 scientific papers, has published three books, and holds 19 patents.
+He has authored more than 700 scientific papers, has published three books, and holds 21 patents.

 Jiles was educated in the United Kingdom and earned a DSc from the University of Birmingham, PhD from the University of Hull, MSc from the University of Birmingham, and BSc from the University of Exeter.

-Jiles is the first to hold the Palmer Department Chair.
+Jiles is the first to hold the Palmer Endowed Department Chair.
 The endowed chair was created in March 2010 through additional earnings from an endowed faculty position established in 1986 by Iowa State alumni Barbara R. and James R. Palmer (BSEE ’44).